vaporyco/ethash/README.md

 # Vapash

-For details on this project, please see the Ethereum wiki: https://github.com/vaporyco/wiki/wiki/Vapash
+For details on this project, please see the Vapory wiki: https://github.com/vaporyco/wiki/wiki/Vapash

 ### Coding Style for C++ code: